boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 Best part though?
 You can get the VAT removed if you are outside the EU.
 So give yourself an additional 10% discount on top if you are in this situation as I am.

 So were someone to do this from scratch using the same method I eventually went with it would cost under $100 USD to redo the same calculations, and more likely under $50 if you are a little patient or lucky.
 This also assumes you use the server for less than 2 months which is enough time to download and process.
+This also includes enough time for you to get a list of 10 million repositories to consider processing as well.

 If I were to use a gzipped tar file in my analysis (which isn't that hard to do really) I could even do 10x the repositories on the same machine as the resulting file would still be small enough to fit on the same hard disk.
-That would take longer to download though which is going to increase the cost for each additional month.
-Going much larger however is going to require some level of sharding of repositories.
-Still it is safe to say that you could redo the entire process I did or larger one on the same hardware without much effort.
+That would take longer to download though which is going to increase the cost for each additional month and this might take multiple months to do.

+Going much larger then 100 million repositories however is going to require some level of sharding.
+Still it is safe to say that you could redo the entire process I did or larger one on the same hardware without much effort or code changes.

 ### Data Sources